Drive The Main Street of America

 After completing the challenge you can reward yourself with a Route 66 themed Travel Medal!
 Good luck!

-This is the initial design for the medal.
+This is the initial design for the medal and it is available on request.
 If you are planning a trip on Route 66 and would like this medal, please get in touch through our Facebook or Instagram pages!

 Why Route 66 became America’s most famous road?